abel-yelin/googlies/data/md/environment-variables.md

 ---
-title: today major daily puzzle durov for november 9 2024
+title: today Googlies daily puzzle durov for november 9 2024
-description: How to configure Major environment variables
+description: How to configure Googlies environment variables
 date: '2024-08-11T13:08:05.474Z'
 ---
-# Configuring Environment Variables for Major
+# Configuring Environment Variables for Googlies

-Major relies on several crucial environment variables for secure GitHub integration, authentication, and admin access; this guide explains each variable's purpose and provides step-by-step instructions for proper configuration.
+Googlies relies on several crucial environment variables for secure GitHub integration, authentication, and admin access; this guide explains each variable's purpose and provides step-by-step instructions for proper configuration.

-Environment variables play a crucial role in the setup and security of your Major project.
+Environment variables play a crucial role in the setup and security of your Googlies project.
 This guide will walk you through each variable, explaining its purpose and how to set it up correctly.

 ## GITHUB_TOKEN

-**Purpose**: This token allows Major to interact with your GitHub repository, enabling it to read and write content.
+**Purpose**: This token allows Googlies to interact with your GitHub repository, enabling it to read and write content.

 **How to obtain**:
 1. Go to GitHub and log into your account.